ycrc/ycrc.github.io/docs/clusters/grace-mccleary-decommission.md

 ## Data Center Migration

 The YCRC is in the process of transitioning from the Yale West Campus Data Center to the [MGHPCC data center](https://news.yale.edu/2025/02/26/yale-grows-capacity-high-performance-computing-ai-related-research).
 The [Bouchet](bouchet.md) cluster, Yale's first cluster hosted at MGHPCC, is the successor to both Grace and McCleary, with HPC infrastructure refreshes and growth deployed at MGHPCC going forward.
-In 2026, we are decommissioning Grace and McCleary and most data and workloads on those systems will be moved to Bouchet.
+In 2026, we are decommissioning Grace and McCleary and all non-YCGA data and workloads will be moved to Bouchet.

 ## Phased Decommission & Migration